 The signal is the most important part.
 A feature without a signal is an experiment without a measurement — you can't learn from it, you can't know if it worked, and you can't decide whether to persevere or pivot.

 Now?
-Claude Code can implement a feature in hours.
-Cursor can scaffold an entire module in an afternoon.
-The feedback loop between "bad idea" and "shipped to production" has collapsed from weeks to hours.
+Claude Code can implement that slice in hours.
+Cursor can scaffold the experiment in an afternoon.
+The feedback loop between "hypothesis" and "evidence" has collapsed from weeks to hours.

 AI accelerates execution.
 Hypotheses accelerate learning.
-Execution without learning is waste.
+Combine them, and you get learning at machine speed.

 What This Means for Your Team